“A day without laughter is a day wasted.” – Charlie Chaplin

 When was the last time that you had a good, hearty laugh?

-Our personal experiences are proof of the undeniable feel-good effect of laughter.
-It’s led many people to believe that laughter is, in fact, the best medicine, and especially effective in diffusing tense and distressful situations.
+These experiences are proof of the undeniable feel-good effect of laughter.
+It’s led many people to believe that laughter is the best medicine, and especially effective in diffusing tense and distressful situations.
 But what exactly is laughter and what gives it such potent healing powers?

 Laughter is a natural response that we have to any stimuli such as images, sensations, sounds or thoughts that we find funny.
 Our higher brain decodes the stimuli and once it understands the humor, our emotional system releases a pleasure-inducing chemical that promotes happiness.
 Finally, our motor function causes us to react by laughing, smiling or tearing up.
 Our physical response to laughter is pretty quick!